 Displaying posts by Brett Smith

-Debian’s Luke Faraone on Why He’s a Conservancy Supporter
+Debian’s Luke Faraone on Why They're a Conservancy Supporter

 byon December 28, 2016

 Luke Faraone is a Debian developer involved in our Debian Copyright Aggregation Project.
-He’s also a Conservancy Supporter because, in his words, Conservancy is “one of the best defenders of the ideals of free software.”
+They’re also a Conservancy Supporter because, in their words, Conservancy is “one of the best defenders of the ideals of free software.”
 Join Luke as a Conservancy Supporter today to help sustain that important work through 2017.

 Report from the 2016 Reproducible Builds Summit